sharadregoti/tyk-docs/tyk-docs/content/getting-started/key-concepts/rate-limiting.md

 For key-level rate limiting you will be aiming to ensure that one particular user or system accessing the API is not exceeding a determined rate.
 This makes sense in a scenario such as APIs which are associated with a monetisation scheme where you may allow so many requests per second based on the tier in which that consumer is subscribed or paying for.

 An API-level global rate limit may be used as an extra line of defence around attempted denial of service attacks.
-For instance, if you have load tested your current system and established a performance threshold that you would not want to exceed to ensure system availability and/or performance then you may want to set a global rate limit as a defence to make sure that it is not exceeded.
+For instance, if you have load-tested your current system and established a performance threshold that you would not want to exceed to ensure system availability and/or performance then you may want to set a global rate limit as a defence to ensure it hasn't exceeded.

 Of course, there are plenty of other scenarios where applying a rate limit may be beneficial to your APIs and the systems that your APIs leverage behind the scenes.
 The simplest way to figure out which type of rate limiting you’d like to apply can be determined by asking a few questions: